Skip to main content

 • Flexible racing using the Ride Hermes app for tracking and ranking

-The Underground Circuit allows riders to compete at their own pace during a three-month session, racing as much as they want on various trails, and accumulating points based on their performance.
-The top three riders from each circuit are invited to the live Underground Finals to race against the fastest riders.
+The Underground Circuit allows riders to compete at their own pace during a Season, racing as much as they want on various trails and accumulating points based on their performance.
+The top riders from each League are invited to the live Underground Finals to race against the other league’s fastest riders.

 The ORL, on the other hand, focuses on specific events and locations where riders compete in a more traditional tournament-style format.

-Now that you understand the difference between the Onewheel Racing League and the Underground Circuit, you might be interested in starting a Circuit of your own.
-Setting up a Circuit allows you to engage with your local Onewheel community and organize exciting races in your area.
+Now that you understand the difference between the Onewheel Racing League and the Underground Circuit, you might want to start a League of your own.
+Setting up a League allows you to engage with your local Onewheel community and organize exciting races in your area.

-Let’s dive into the process of creating a Circuit and the steps you need to follow.
+Let’s dive into creating a League and the steps you must follow.

-Next, select a name that represents your community.
+First, select a name that represents your community.
 These names commonly include the term ‘Underground or Underground Circuit.’
-In Arizona, we went with the OWAZ Underground Circuit.
+In Arizona, we went with the OWAZ Underground.

-Create a Circuit logo that reflects your brand, and you can even seek help from local graphic designers or try some AI Art programs like Midjourney.
+Create a League logo that reflects your brand.
+You can even seek help from local graphic designers or try AI Art programs like Midjourney.

-Then, find and record your top ten trails using the Ride Hermes app, and submit your Circuit through the Rider Hermes Circuit Organizer Portal.
+Then, find and record your best trails using the Ride Hermes app.
 Make sure to set Start and Finish gates accurately, keeping in mind GPS drift and rider accessibility.

 Finally, consider the location of your trails based on your community’s preferences and needs.
-Once your Circuit application is approved, your Circuit will be added to the Ride Hermes app, the Underground website, and you’ll be all set to race!
+Once your League is setup, you will show in the Ride Hermes app, the Underground website, and you’ll be all set to race!

 Final Thoughts on the Underground Circuit

-I personally have enjoyed our first season of Underground racing in AZ.
+I enjoyed our first season of underground racing in Arizona.
 The app has continued to be refined and add valuable features.
 So don’t hesitate – it’s time to join the community, conquer the trails, and make your mark on the leaderboard!

 With the combination of racing classes, varying trail difficulties, and the opportunity to compete against fellow Onewheel enthusiasts, there’s something for everyone in this unique racing experience.

-Whether you’re a seasoned rider or just starting out, the Underground Circuit offers a thrilling challenge that you won’t want to miss.
+Whether you’re a seasoned rider or just starting, the Underground Circuit offers a thrilling challenge you won’t want to miss.
 So, grab your Onewheel, download the Ride Hermes app, and start exploring the trails in your area.

-As you race through the circuits, remember to be respectful of the rules and your fellow riders, ensuring a fun and fair competition for all.
+As you race through the Leagues and seasons, remember to respect the rules and your fellow riders, ensuring fun and fair competition for all.
 As you improve your times and climb the leaderboard, you’ll be well on your way to securing a spot in the Underground Finals.

 Who knows, you might just become the next Underground Onewheel racing champion!